Br3nda/drupal-module-comment_upload/README.txt

 Installation & Configuration
 ============================
-1. Copy all the folder in the archive to your module folder.
+1. Copy the folder in the archive to your module folder (e.g. sites/all/modules).
 2. Enable comment upload on Administer >> Site building >> Modules (admin/build/modules).
 3. Configure the module
    * Enable "Attachments on comments" by editing content types on